philippmoritzer/bd-ml-project/README.md

 ```bash
 $ pip3 install -r requirements.txt
 ```

-Next, we're going to dockerize the application.
-To do so, a Dockerfile will be created.
+Next, the application is going to be dockerized.
+To do so, a `Dockerfile` will be created.
 Docker ensures that the application can run with the dependencies defined regardless of the system's environment.

 ```Dockerfile